Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 • Fully enclosed- It covers the whole transmission system & sometimes contains oil.

-• Semi-enclosed- It partly covers the whole transmission system.
+• Semi-enclosed- It partly covers the entire transmission system.

 With chainguards, we can protect our clothes from fouling in the transmission.